Battery cycle life and depth of discharge: what Perth Midday Saver users need to know

 What a cycle is

-A full charge-discharge cycle is: charging a battery from empty to full, then discharging it from full back to empty.
-In practice, most daily battery usage is partial cycles.
+A full charge-discharge cycle means charging a battery from empty to full, then discharging it from full back to empty.
+Daily household use is usually partial cycles.

 Perth Midday Saver pattern (typical):